 Yes.
 The FPPC has the forms available on their website.

-You may obtain the required forms in the Clerk of the Council Office, 20 Civic Center Plaza or you may download the forms available through the Fair Political Practice Commission (FPPC).
-The forms required include: If a candidate intends to solicit donations or spend more than $2,000 they must file the following forms: Form 410: Statement of Organization – … Continued
+You may obtain the required forms in the City Clerk’s Office, 20 Civic Center Plaza or you may download the forms available through the Fair Political Practice Commission (FPPC).
+The forms required include: If a candidate intends to solicit donations or spend more than $2,000 they must file the following forms: Form 410: Statement of Organization – File with … Continued

 A voter who has signed an initiative, referendum, or recall petition pursuant to the Constitution or laws of this state shall have his or her signature withdrawn from the petition upon filing a written request that includes the voter’s name, residence address, and signature with the appropriate county elections official or city elections official prior to the … Continued